crass/PyBW/README.txt

 Get PyBW source code through the SVN
 Make sure you have "BWAPI_Beta_3.2" (latest release at the moment of writing this) Make sure you have Python (tested only with 2.6)
-Put the PyBW inside the BWAPI_Beta_3.2 directory
-Open solution file in Visual Studio
+Put the PyBW directory inside the BWAPI_Beta_3.2 directory Open solution file in Visual Studio
 Set build to "release"
 Build solution